stiartsly/vdht/README.md

 ## Thanks

-Sinserely thanks to all teams and their projects we relies on directly or indirectly.
+Sincerely thanks to all teams and their projects on which we relies directly or indirectly.

 ## License